 Good morning!
 Sarah here.
 We got THE call last night.
 It was about 8:00pm and we were resting on the couch when my phone rang.
 We didn’t think much of it, as it’s been 3 weeks since approval and no call.
-Imagine our surprise when the person on the other end of the line identified themselves as a calling with Children’s Hospital!
+Imagine our surprise when the person on the other end of the line identified themselves as a calling with our agency!
 Cue the panic.

 Hello, Sarah here.
 This is one of the most personal posts that will be shared, please bear with my sensitive emotions.
 This foster to adopt process has brought out some of the best and some of the most ignorant in people.
 This post is here to shed some light into why it’s not OK to ask every question that comes to your mind without thinking about how it may impact others around you…

 People love asking about the foster to adopt process.
 “Where are you at in the process?”
 “What is the age range you are looking to take placement of?”
 “What did you have to go through to get approved?”
 “Didn’t you want to have your OWN kids?”
 Hold up on the last one!
 You just touched on a very sensitive topic.
 My fertility and what I want to do with it is none of your business.
 Most days I’m too sensitive to tell you to mind your own damn business.
 Today, I’m going to tell you why.Read More »

 Hey there!
 Sarah here.
 WE ARE APPROVED!
 We got the email from our licensing worker last night as we were sitting down for dinner with a dear friend of ours.
 We couldn’t be more excited.
 Now we just have to meet up with our licensing worker to get copies of our license and get a few more resources that are available to us as foster parents.
 Well, that and wait for THE call.
 We are open to being called 24/7 for placement so it could be any point.